brettephillips/DatabaseAppDevelopment/README.md

 * Card and Set metadata from an online database API.
 * Users will enter the number of a single card needed for a deck, excluding basic lands.
 * User input will be entered into the database when saving, editing, or deleting a deck.
-* User input will be used to filter community made decklists.
+* User input will be used to filter community made deck-lists.
-* Partial user input will be gathered for rating of decklists saved by other users.
+* Partial user input will be gathered for rating of deck-lists saved by other users.

 ## Processing
 Card searching will be based off of filtered parameters selected by the user.
-Some filters will be checkboxes, while others will accept text input.
+Some filters will be check boxes, while others will accept text input.
 These parameters will include:
 	* Name
 	* Color
 	* Type